Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 The core trade marks and corporate identities of the Formula 1 companies are listed below.
 Please note this is not a full list (where we refer to Our Marks in these Guidelines we are referring collectively to the Permitted Word Marks, the Logos, and any other trade marks).

-You may not use, for any purpose, in any medium, any of our Logos without an express written licence or permission from the Formula 1 companies.
+You may not use, for any purpose or in any medium, any of our Logos without an express written licence from the Formula 1 companies.

 Permitted Word Marks